LemesoftNostalgic/sprint-o-matic/README.md

 ### Hardware requirements

 The application has been tested against Ubuntu 20.04 and Windows 10.
+The web version requires a relatively modern browser.
-Running the Sprint-O-Matic requires relatively modern PC due to its search algorithms that run in separate processes.
-There may be some lag on the way to the first control, as it often is the case with real life orienteering, but that lag should settle later on.
+Using the **--accurate** command-line parameter requires relatively modern PC due to its search algorithms that run in separate processes.

 The World series maps take a while to start, sometimes even half a minute or so.
 The time is well spent on map data downloading and track rendering.